aspose-cells-cloud/aspose-cells-cloud-swift/README.md

 - Cloud SDK to Read & Process Excel Worksheets.
 - Leverage the Power of Pivot Tables & Ranges.

-## New Features in Version 20.4
+## New Features in Version 20.8

-- Supports to add workbook background.
+- Support to add text water marker.
-- Supports to delete workbook background.
+- Aspose.Cells Cloud API calls are not working with explicit storage name but only default storage.
+- Get output file size without downloading during conversion.

-## Enhancements in Version 20.4
+## Enhancements in Version 20.8

+- Enhancement for workbook convert images in get workbook API.
+- Enhancement for Cells object operating in Task API.
-- Support for splitting workbook.
+- Enhancement for CellsApi constructor.
-- Support for creating workbook.
+- Enhancement for CellsShapesPutWorksheetShape API.

-For the detailed notes, please visit [Aspose.Cells Cloud 20.4 Release Notes](https://docs.aspose.cloud/display/cellscloud/Aspose.Cells+Cloud+20.4+Release+Notes).
+For the detailed notes, please visit [Aspose.Cells Cloud 20.8 Release Notes](https://github.com/aspose-cells-cloud/aspose-cells-cloud-swift/releases/tag/20.8).

 ## Read & Write Spreadsheet Formats